Blog Post

 let externalAnnotationsFile = URL(fileURLWithPath: "path/to/XFDF.xfdf")

-// Create `document` and set up the XFDF provider.
+// Create the document and set up the XFDF provider.

 document.annotationSaveMode = .externalFile